-For the love of avocados, here is a twist on traditional guacamole you’ve got to try.
-Avocado pomegranate guacamole with lime, cilantro and shallot.
+For the love of avocados, here is a twist on traditional guacamole you've got to try.
+Pomegranate avocado guacamole with lime, cilantro and shallot.
 So incredibly good and good for you.
 Love the colors!
 Sort of a fall guacamole, now that pomegranates are coming back into season.

 One of my great weaknesses is guacamole and chips.
 There.
-I’ve confessed.
-At least it’s good for you.
+I've confessed.
+At least it's good for you (except the chips).
 Last night before dinner we were really hungry and in need of a snack to tide us over.
 With a bowl of this in the fridge and tortilla chips, we polished off half the bowl.
-It’s hard to stop eating.
-Kent was telling me, “put it away”!
+It's hard to stop eating.
+My husband said, "put it away"!
 The creamy texture and buttery flavor of avocados are amazing against the tart-sweet pomegranates seeds and the colors are beautiful.

 - 1-2 tablespoons fresh chopped cilantro leaves